 Sometimes, we make saving money far more difficult than it should be.
 In fact, taking four easy steps can cut your annual car insurance bill by up to 11.2% — or $168 — on average.

-The average annual savings break down as follows:
+The average annual savings breakdown is as follows:

 - Buy with automatic payments: $21 savings (1.4%)